Faith-Hall/project-4-group-4/README.md

 - max_features = max number of features considered for splitting a node (we selected sqrt & log2 as our initial options)
 - max_depth = max number of levels in each decision tree (we selected 5, 10, & 20 as our initial options)

-GridSearchCV indicated that the best paramters (based on our inputs) were:
+After hyperparameter tuning, GridSearchCV indicated that the best paramters (based on our inputs) were:
-- n_estimators =
+- n_estimators = 100
-- max_features = max number of features considered for splitting a node
+- max_features = sqrt
-- max_depth = max number of levels in each decision tree
+- max_depth = 20

+Utilizing these new parameters, the model was run once again, resulting in the following:
+- R^2 = 0.9843
+- RMSE = 111967.66

 ### Resources: